sidoh/esp8266_milight_hub/README.md

 #### Use it!

 The HTTP endpoints (shown below) will be fully functional at this point.
-You should also be able to navigate to `http://<ip_of_esp>`.
+You should also be able to navigate to `http://<ip_of_esp>`, or `http://milight-hub.local` if your client supports mDNS.
 The UI should look like this:

 ![Web UI](http://imgur.com/XNNigvL.png)